Squagward/slate-1/source/includes/_rendering.md

 at 10, 10 (the top left corner).

 The other interesting part to take a look at is the 4th argument, which is the color of the text.
-For the color, we make a call to `RenderLib.color(red, green, blue, alpha)`.
-In this example, the text will be white.
+For the color, we use a preset color in RenderLib.
+We could have also made a call to `RenderLib.color(red, green, blue, alpha)`.
+In this example, that call would be RenderLib.color(255, 255, 255, 255).
+Values should range from 0-255.

 <aside class="warning">If all you are rendering is text, it is preferable to use Display objects, covered <a href="#displays">later</a>.</aside>